globalgov/manydata/README.md

 ## Comparing ‘many’ data

-Packages in the many packages universe have the advantage to facilitate comparison and analysis of multiple datasets in a specific domain of global governance.
+The first thing users of the data packages may want to do is to identify datasets that might contribute to their research goals.
+One major advantage of storing datasets in datacubes is that it facilitates the comparison and analysis of multiple datasets in a specific domain of global governance.
+To aid in the selection of datasets and the use of data within datacubes, the `compare_` functions in `{manydata}` allows users to quickly compare different information on datacubes and/or datasets across ‘many packages’.
+These include comparison for data observations, variables, and ranges, overlap among observations, missing observations, and conflicts among observations.

-For now, let’s work with the Roman Emperors database included in manydata.
+For now, let’s work with the Roman Emperors datacube included in manydata.
 We can get a quick summary of the datasets included in this package with the following command: